 The best curriculum choices for a kinesthetic learner will definitely involve some movement.
 Sometimes it can be hard to find products that present information in this manner but thankfully it’s the easiest one to adapt to any curriculum.

 For example, if you are teaching spelling words, have the child jump up and down for every letter as he spells it out.
 Or perhaps clap out each letter.
 Even hanging a small basketball hoop on the back of a door in your house where a shot can be made when questions are answered correctly can be quite motivating.
 Trust me I’ve used this!
 Put problems on index cards on the floor and let the child hop on the correct answers.
 Make a fishing pole with a dial rod, string, and a magnet on the end.
 Attach paper clips to index cards on the floor (they can even be cut into fish shapes) and let him fish for the right answers to the questions you ask.
 A favorite in my house is a fly swatter.
 Put cards with answers on the table and let the child smack the correct answer.

 Are you seeing a pattern here?
 Hopping, jumping, smacking- they are all effective.
 While teachers in the regular classroom fear this type of learner, it’s actually quite easy to accommodate him in a homeschool setting.
 Once you understand how he learns, the ideas are limitless.

-I know it can be frustrating to spend hard-earned money on products, especially when they are costly, only to realize they aren’t working.
-Sometimes we have to make the decision to change directions in the middle of the year.
+I know it’s frustrating to spend hard-earned money on products, especially when they are costly, only to realize they aren’t working.
+Sometimes we have to decide to change directions in the middle of the year.
 I can assure you though if you take the time to learn about the different learning styles in children and discover your child’s specific style, you will be able to choose an appropriate curriculum.
-This is a step in the right direction and you and your child are going to be much happier for it!
+This is a step in the right direction and you and your child will be much happier for it!